MinaPecheux/Advent-Of-Code/2019/Python/README.md

 Compared to the previous Intcode interpreter, we need to add a new mode, called the "relative" mode, that allows for address references with a relative base (that can be modified) and the ``offset_relative_base`` to update this aforementioned relative base.
 I've also added a debug mode to show the instructions execution process step by step and I've cleaned up the code to better use the ``ProgramInstance``'s own variables.

 *Note: the code could probably be further optimized... it takes about 7 seconds to solve Part II.
-Even though this is not that bad, it would be nice to have a faster execution (I've found a JS code that gives me the answer instantaneously: fancy!).*
+Even though this is not that bad, it would be nice to have a faster execution (the JS code I talked about earlier gives me the answer instantaneously: fancy!).*